CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-03/comments.md

 ### Second Tool

-2 - On the example above, the strategic part is not complicated, but many people can jump that part for finding it hard.
+2 - Ubiquitous Language: On the example above, the strategic part is not complicated, but many people can jump that part for finding it hard.
 But it is simply divided in these three tools that we talked about.
 It's basically talking to the experts that will explain us the hard part because it depends on the business, so it's a business complexity and not an accidental one.